authzed/workshops/mcp-assisted-authorization/4-cloud.md

      - Start with **2 vCPUs**.
 Monitor metrics and adjust as needed based on workload.

    - **Replicas**
      - Number of replicas for primarily read workloads.
-A common starting point is **3**, but tune based on latency and availability requirements.
+A common starting point is **3**, but tune it based on latency and availability requirements.

 5. Click **Save** to create the Permissions System.